How do I get my shodan [1st degree black belt] in Budoshin Jujitsu?

 When I made the videos I felt this might be my only opportunity to produce a professional video series.

-I also knew that most of the techniques shown in the kata section or learned for previous belt exams could also be used on the waza portion of the tests.
+I also knew that most of the techniques shown in the kata section or learned for previous belt exams could also be used in the waza portion of any belt tests.

-So I decided that I should show additional/different techniques in the waza section so that you could have the option of learning more techniques beyond what was “basically” required.
+So I decided I would show additional/different techniques in the waza section so that you could have the option of learning more techniques beyond what was “basically” required.

 How long will it take me to get to Shodan?

 That depends entirely upon you, your martial arts experience, ability & willingness to learn, and the amount of time you’re willing to dedicate to practice.

 If you have a reliable & consistent training partner and can practice 3-4 or more hours per week, you may be able to secure your black belt in 2-4 years.
 With a related martial arts background the time period may be shortened dependent upon your skill level.

 Be aware that there are no “time-in-grade” requirements below black belt.
 So you can progress through the kyu-level belt ranks as fast as your skill level allows.